This document describes and defines the on-disk database file format used by SQLite.

 A collating function for each column is necessary in order to compute the order of text fields.
 SQLite defines three built-in collating functions:

-BINARY Strings are compared byte by byte using the memcmp() function from the standard C library.
-NOCASE Like BINARY except that uppercase ASCII characters ('A' through 'Z') are folded into their lowercase equivalents prior to running the comparison.
+BINARY The built-in BINARY collation compares strings byte by byte using the memcmp() function from the standard C library.
+NOCASE The NOCASE collation is like BINARY except that uppercase ASCII characters ('A' through 'Z') are folded into their lowercase equivalents prior to running the comparison.
 Note that only ASCII characters are case-folded.
 NOCASE does not implement a general purpose unicode caseless comparison.
-RTRIM Like BINARY except that spaces at the end of the string are elided prior to comparison.
+RTRIM RTRIM is like BINARY except that spaces at the end of the string are elided prior to comparison.

 Additional application-specific collating functions can be added to SQLite using the sqlite3_create_collation() interface.